caketaster/I-Think-Therefore-I-Drink/README.md

 # Design Choices
 ## Colours
 I wanted to keep a clean and simple look for the colours reminiscent of a whisky bar, so stuck mainly with shades between light grey and very dark grey, with flashes of colour in the site icon [orange] and card backgrounds [light-red, light-green].
-The background has a linear colour-shift from dark-grey to light-grey and back again.
+The background has a linear colour-shift from dark-grey to light-grey and back again, remininscent of burnished metal.
 The cocktail images also add appropriate colour to the site.

 I chose to keep buttons either light or dark (though I darkened basic Bootstrap btn-light class) to keep the theme consistent, the exceptions being the delete-confirmation button, as this performs a fairly major action that cannot be reversed, and the log out button (both a light orange colour, adapted from the btn-warning Bootstrap class).